limijd/nvim-pro-kit/README.md

 Run `scripts/treesitter-vendor.py` whenever the manifest changes or you want to refresh the vendored Tree-sitter sources.
 The script downloads the C/C++ files listed in each grammar definition, copies them under `vendor/tree-sitter/<lang>/`, stores the associated metadata in `vendor/tree-sitter/metadata.json`, and stages the updated directory so it is ready to commit.

-The vendored repositories typically ship their own build files (for example `Makefile` or `CMakeLists.txt`).
-When you need to manually verify a build, prefer invoking those entry points instead of crafting a bespoke compiler command.
-For instance, the TypeScript grammar can be rebuilt with the provided makefile:
+After snapshotting the sources the script compiles every parser using the build instructions recommended by each grammar (for example their `Makefile` or
+`CMakeLists.txt`).
+This keeps the vendored code honest with upstream without hard-coding a brittle compiler command.

+The TypeScript grammar, for example, provides a makefile that bakes in extra linker flags.
+The vendor script honours that entry point automatically, and you can invoke it manually when debugging a build:

 ```
 cd vendor/tree-sitter/typescript/typescript